swevans/thread.js/README.md

 <script src="pathto/thread.js"></script>
 ```
 ###### Disallowing Inline Workers
-Inline workers create fictional urls to run code, by default threadjs uses inline workers.
+Inline workers create fictional urls to run code.
+Threadjs uses inline workers by default.
 These can be tricky to debug because file name and line information may be lost.
 Thankfully, you can disable inline workers.
 ```js
 threadjs.allowInlineWorkers = false;	// turn off inline workers
 ```